 Read below to learn the purpose of the Faculty Research Fund ("FRF"), the kinds of activities that are and are not supported, and the principal criteria and priorities used in making funding decisions.
 This program is different from the PROF fund in that it targets smaller projects with grants of up to $3000 for actual costs incurred.
-The funding decisions are made by the Academic Planning Committee of the Faculty Senate ("APC") in collaboration with the Senior Provost for Research and Graduate Education.
+The funding decisions are made by the Academic Planning Committee of the Faculty Senate ("APC") in collaboration with the Office of the Associate Provost for Research.

 FRF grants aim to stimulate research, scholarship, and creative activity by University of Denver faculty.

 All appointed faculty are eligible for FRF grants (please note: adjunct faculty are not eligible for this grant).
 All eligible faculty are encouraged to apply; however, in allocating funding, higher priority may be given to the following:

 - Applicants who have not received a grant from this fund within the past three years.

 - Applicants who have not received other internal funding within the past two years.

 - Development of scholarly and creative products (e.g., research or fabrication) versus only dissemination (e.g., publication or exhibition).

 - Applicants from units in which external funding or flow-back funds are rare or scarce.

 - Applicants from the Professorial and Library series.

 *Please note: there is a limit of one application--with a funding request for only one project--per faculty per funding cycle.